A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Here’s what this example does well:

 One of the best ways to ensure supporters understand the VTO opportunity is to highlight real examples of the programs.
-This sample marketing material does so well by sharing specific guidelines and insights regarding the highlighted company’s programming.
-Plus, it encourages the organization’s audience to self-identify as eligible for the particular program!
+This sample marketing material excels by sharing specific guidelines and insights regarding the highlighted company’s programming.
+Additionally, it encourages the organization’s audience to self-identify as eligible for the specific program.

 Wrapping Up & Next Steps: Start Growing VTO

 Volunteer Time Off programs can drive significant social impact for nonprofits, their supporters, and the companies interested in giving back.
-As a result, the opportunity is not one that should be overstated.
+As a result, the opportunity should not be overstated.

 Start by encouraging your audience to tap into VTO and other workplace giving initiatives.
 From there, your team can harness the power of employee volunteerism to advance its mission more effectively than ever before.